-Whilst procedures are in place to identify relevant coupe values, such as the coupe reconnaissance and CIS downloads, the process does not appear to be effectively transposed into the FCP.
-The FCPs sampled demonstrated some ineffective identification of relevant coupe values and a potential failure to communicate these values to operational staff.
+Whilst procedures are in place to identify relevant coupe values, such as the coupe reconnaissance, CIS downloads, the WUP consultation process and the inclusion of values in WUP listing, the process does not appear to be effectively transposed into the FCP.
+The result being the ineffective identification of relevant coupe values in the FCP and a potential failure to communicate these values to operational staff.